TelepathicGrunt/TACT/README.txt

 - Added config options to change health and attack damage for nearly all Alex's Caves mobs.

+- Added configs to control the recharge and depletion rate of Subterranodon's flight meter.

 - Added config option to disable the End Story replacement that Alex's Caves replaced when beating Ender Dragon.
 (Not disabled by default)

 - Added config option to unlock all pages in the Cave Compendium book on log in.
 (Config is off by default)